roman-milk/roman-milk.github.io/naughty-girl.md

  "Go to your room and tidy it up.
 You had better get some decent clothes on before Paul gets home," Susan forcefully said.

  Watching the woman scamper off, she felt pleased.
 She wondered why.
 It was just a bit of fun telling a grown woman what to do, and treating her like a kid.
 She would have her running around like a slave, given the chance.
-Report_Story #1